Ilanss/ArchiOWeb-gameboard-api/gameboardAPI/README.md

 ## Real-time component

 Websocket is implemented for the real-time component.
 An insight message is generated every time a user create a game.
-The message format is generated , like this :
+The message format is generated, like this :

 ```
   A new game called : (Gamename) is avaiable.